 Data matching by the Cabinet Office is subject to a Code of Practice.
 Information on the Cabinet Office’s legal powers and reasons why it matches particular information can be found on the government's website

 Risk Stratification is a process for identifying and managing patients who are most likely to need hospital or other healthcare services.
 Risk stratification tools used in the NHS help determine a person’s risk of suffering a particular condition and enable us to focus on preventing ill health and not just the treatment of sickness.
-Information about you is collected from a number of sources including NHS Trusts and from this GP Practice.
+Information about you is collected from a number of sources including NHS Trusts and from this GP surgery.

 Section 251 of the NHS Act 2006 provides a statutory legal basis to process data for risk stratification purposes.
 Further information is available by clicking here